---

 ```

-The method argument unables to estimate either the instrumental
+The method argument enables to estimate either the instrumental

 variables or the general method of moments estimator.
 The Sargan test gives: